Employee Burnout: What It Is and What to Do About It

 - Few or no friendships at workplace

 Work-life balance needs to become a part of your organization’s culture if it isn’t already.
-And we don’t just mean that it’s printed on a poster that hangs in the break room.
+And we don’t just mean printed on a poster in the break room.

 Paid Time Off

-When we treat burnout as the serious, complex condition it is, we can begin to uproot it at its source.
+When we treat employee burnout as the serious, complex problem it is, we can begin to work on real solutions.
 It’s not just exhaustion, cynicism, inefficacy, or loneliness on its own.
-It can be all of these at once.
-And it could be costing your organization more than you know.
-Check in with your employees, create a culture of balance and understanding, and perhaps we can turn this epidemic into a trend of the past.
+It can be all of these at once, and it can have devastating costs for individuals and organizations alike.